ashismo/ashismo.github.com/_posts/spring/2016-05-27-Spring-ACL.md

 * **ACL_CLASS** : This table allow us to uniquely identify any domain object class in the system.
 This table has two columns
  * **ID** : Primary key
  * **CLASS** : Fully qualified class name for domain objects

+* **ACL_OBJECT_IDENTITY** : This table stores each and every domain object instance in the system.
+So there is a one-to-many relation between ACL_CLASS and ACL_OBJECT_IDENTITY.
+Each object must have an owner and the owner's SID (user or role)